Get a quote

 Insurance providers will look at the home’s entire claims history, which includes claims filed by you and any previous owners.
 Home insurance costs may rise if more than one claim has been filed on a home over a 10-year period.

 But the type of claim matters, too.
-Most states have laws that prevent insurers from holding catastrophic claims against you.
+Some states have laws that prevent insurers from holding catastrophic claims against you.

 Your discounts